isabella232/airavata-docs/Gateway-Configurations.md

 ### You Need to Have
 1. Airavata & PGA installed and running.
 2. Tenant created in WSO2 IS hosted by you or Airavata team.
 3. Administrator privileges to the gateway.
+(How do you know? - Can you view Admin Dashboard and view buttons to create applications)
 <br>
 <br>
 ### Apache Airavata Component Configuration